BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[The wisdom of transformation and the beauty of impermanence\]

-ANCIENT NOAIDI: \*This ancient knowledge stirs in you.
+ANCIENT THAUM: \*This ancient knowledge stirs in you.
 But first, you must recognize patterns.\*

 \[Three leaf formations appear, each containing different patterns\]